DimonSmart/PdfCropper/README.md

 The CLI utility is particularly useful for reading e-books with minimal margins, making them more comfortable to read on tablets and e-readers by removing excessive whitespace around the content.

+## Download the CLI

+Need the tool without compiling it yourself?
+Grab the latest self-contained Windows build here:

+* [PdfCropper.Cli-win-x64.exe](https://github.com/DimonSmart/PdfCropper/releases/latest/download/PdfCropper.Cli-win-x64.exe) – portable single-file executable that works on any 64-bit Windows machine.

+Each tagged release also contains the NuGet package and the CLI executable as downloadable assets.

 ## Platform Support

 ✅ **Windows** - Full support